 Conference Accommodation & Attraction at Cambridge

-King’s College, Cambridge University Accommodation
+King’s College, Cambridge, UK Accommodation

 The GRC organising committee understand a need for accommodation that is close to the conference for convenience, hence they have arranged a limited number of ensuit rooms to facilitate your stay.